What is Co-Parenting?

 What if parents who were no longer together, found a way to work together as a team?

-This is co-parenting.
+That is co-parenting.

 The opportunity to not only give your children a better life, but to also make your relationship with your ex and his family, so much better.